kervcode/DevNotes/ReactBasics.md

 - Initialize state for the Value of the input
 - Listen for changes on the input to detect when value is updated
 - Create an event handler that updates the value state

+# Statefull Components vs Stateless Component

+- “Stateful” describes any component that has a state property;

+- “stateless” describes any component that does not.

 # Component Lifecycle
 Every component instance follows a cycle: it's mounter onto the DOM, it's update with changes in data, and it's unmounted from the DOM.